It's time to ditch store-bought cans to make this quick and easy pickled jalapeño recipe at home.

 - Easy corn tortillas because if you're not having fresh tortillas, you're missing out!

 This is not a canning recipe.
 If you're looking for a canning recipe, follow the USDA guidelines.

-If you want to tone the heat down, add 2-3 tsp of sugar to this pickled jalapeño recipe.
+If you want to tone the heat down, add 2-3 teaspoon of sugar to this pickled jalapeño recipe.
 We personally never add it because we love the spice!

 Garlic turning blue or green in pickling recipes is totally normal!
 When a specific compound (allicin) in garlic is formed and makes contact with an acid (vinegar), a reaction happens.
 This is what causes the color changes, but it's perfectly safe to eat and the taste isn't affected.

 Yes, you can replace white vinegar with apple cider vinegar at a 1:1 ratio.
 The jalapeños will darken, and the flavor will change a bit.